aws-amplify/amplify-js/media/storage_guide.md

         return <S3Album level="private" path={path} />
 ```

-You might have non-image files in an album from your bucket.
-In this case you can use a `filter` prop:
+You might have files under the path not in album.
+In this case you can provide a `filter` prop:

 ```jsx
         return <S3Album